inferno-framework/davinci-dtr-test-kit/docs/Server-Details.md

+Note: most of this page describes the v2.2.0 DTR payer server tests.
+For information on the v2.0.1 tests, see the [_DTR v2.0.1 Server Tests_](#dtr-v201-server-tests) section below.

 ## Test Methodology

 Inferno will simulate a DTR client that makes requests for questionnaires and submits QuestionnaireResponses to the system under test.
 The server will be